KarimPwnz/karimpwnz.github.io/_posts/2023-01-05-github-actions-leaking-secrets.md

 [^2]: The API key is hex-encoded using xxd because GitHub Actions automatically censors secret values from build logs.
 The censorship is nevertheless a good feature for users.
 In 2019, [others and I showed](https://edoverflow.com/2019/ci-knew-there-would-be-bugs-here/) that builds logs on Travis CI, another CI/CD solution, were exposing sensitive information due to lax censorship.

 However, not all workflows expose secrets through environment variables.
 What if the `${{ '{{' }} secrets.API_KEY }}` was directly referenced in the curl command?
 In addition, what if the curl command was in a different step than the command injection?
-Even more, what if no secrets are referenced—is there any impact?
+Even more, what if no secrets were referenced—is there any impact?
 In this blogpost, I will document the inner-workings of the GitHub Actions runner (the code which executes workflow jobs).
 Then, I will explore various ways to leak secret values from GitHub Actions: reading files and environment variables, monitoring network/process communication, and dumping memory.

 ## GitHub Actions Runner — How Does It Work?

 The GitHub Actions runner has two main components: *Runner.Listener* and *Runner.Worker*.
 The _Runner.Listener_ listens for workflow jobs from a remote actions service.
-Once it receives a message, _Runner.Listener_ decrypts the job details and launches a *Runner.Worker* process to execute the job.
+Once it receives a message, _Runner.Listener_ decrypts the job details and launches a *Runner.Worker* to execute the job.

 The process can be summarized with a diagram from the [official runner documentation](https://github.com/actions/runner/blob/main/docs/design/auth.md):